adobe/pdfservices-java-sdk-samples/README.md

 ### Autotag PDF

-These samples illustrate autotagging a pdf and generating the tagged pdf of version 1.7 or 2.0 and an optional report which contains the information about the tags the tagged document contains.This feature is in ***Beta***.
+These samples illustrate tagging a PDF and generating the tagged PDF of version 1.7 or 2.0 and an optional report which provides information related to tagging of the document.

+***Note: This is a beta service.
+It is provided for evaluation and feedback purposes only.***

 #### Generates tagged PDF of version 1.7 from a PDF